-Osteoporosis is an ever increasing problem worldwide as people are living longer and the population continues to age.
-More prevalent among women than men, some estimates report than as many as one in five American women over the age of 50 have osteoporosis.
-An insidious disease that weakens bone tissue, one of the worst aspects of osteoporosis is that there are no symptoms during the early stages and without a bone mineral density test it can be difficult to detect before it advances to a point where it becomes painfully symptomatic.
-Most learn of their condition after experiencing a bone fracture as about half of all women over the age of 50 will suffer a fracture of the wrist, hip or spine as a direct result of bone loss.
-Osteoporosis can be caused by many different factors which are usually lifestyle or hormone related.
-Excessive alcohol consumption, smoking, poor diet and inactivity are some of the known risk factors as are other circumstances which are not as controllable such as family history or hormone treatments.
-While there are effective treatments available for osteoporosis today the best defense is to prevent it altogether.
-Exercise, specifically weight bearing exercise has been shown to be an effective preventative measure against osteoporosis.
-In an earlier post How Muscles Get Bigger And Stronger we explored how muscles respond to weight training and in this article we will take a look how bones benefit as from resistance exercise and show why older men and women should lift weights.
+Osteoporosis is an ever increasing problem worldwide as people are living longer and the world population continues to age.
+More prevalent among women than men, some estimates are that as many as one in five American women over the age of 50 have osteoporosis.
+An insidious disease that weakens bone tissue, one of the worst aspects of osteoporosis is that there are no symptoms during the early stages and without a bone mineral density test it can be very difficult to detect before it reaches the point where it is painfully symptomatic.
+Most learn of their condition after experiencing a bone fracture, as about half of all women over the age of 50 will suffer a fracture of the wrist, hip or spine as a direct result of bone loss.
+Osteoporosis can be caused by many different factors, which are usually lifestyle or hormone related—excessive alcohol consumption, smoking, poor diet and inactivity are some of the known risk factors as are other circumstances which are not as controllable such as family history and hormone treatments.
+While there are effective treatments available for osteoporosis, the best defense is to prevent it altogether.
+Exercise— specifically weight bearing exercise— has been shown to be an effective preventative measure against osteoporosis.
+In an earlier post How Muscles Get Bigger And Stronger we explored how muscles respond to weight training and in this article we will take a look how bones get stronger and more dense from resistance exercise and show why older men and women should lift weights.